 With the help of our entire staff, our campus supervisor, and resource officer, we enforce the district-wide Zero Tolerance Policy.
-We continue to teach and train our staff emergency procedures, and we continue to have emergency drills which include participation from everyone on campus, including our first responders.
-In fact, we have a staff and student trained emergency response team.
+We continue to teach and train our staff emergency procedures, and we continue to have emergency drills which include participation from everyone on campus.
+These include fire drills, lock down drills and shelter in place drills, including our first responders.